mikependon/RepoDB.NET/pages/use-cases.md

 ## Use Cases and Scenarios

-This page contains all the collective real-world scenarios that RepoDb can solve.
+This page contains all the collective real-world scenarios that RepoDb can solve easily.

-> Usually, the scenario placed here are the one that could not be solved easily by other ORM (ie: Dapper and EF).
+> Usually, the scenario placed here are the one that could not be solved easily by other ORM.

+#### Author

 - [Bulk-operation with targetted columns]()
 - [Controlling the cache time-to-live]()